openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ### Required Custom Resource Definitions

-You need to first install the required CRDs that Ziti Controller will use.
+You need to first install the required [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CDR) that Ziti Controller will use.
+This adds APIs to Kubernetes for managing certificates.

 ```bash
 kubectl apply \